-Will this undocumented mom be there when her kids get home today?
+This undocumented mom won't be there when her kids get home

 Garcia de Rayos and Vizguerra have a lot in common.

-They both came to the US illegally more than 20 years ago.
-They've both been checking in regularly with ICE for several years.
+They both came to the United States illegally more than 20 years ago.
+They'd both been checking in regularly with ICE for several years.
 And they both knew the expanded power given to immigration officers by President Donald Trump's executive order could affect them.

 The Obama administration had prioritized expulsion of undocumented immigrants who threatened public safety or national security, had ties to criminal gang activity, committed serious felony offenses or were habitual misdemeanor criminal offenders.